Why some workouts are just better than others (for stressed-out superwomen)

 Neither of which are good options.

-In this short blog post I’ll be breaking down what sorts of exercise are best, specifically for women who are feeling burnt out, living an overscheduled life, and want to get back their energy, recover their health, and even lose excess belly fat.
+In this short blog post I’ll be breaking down what sorts of exercise are best, specifically for women who are feeling burnt out and living an over-scheduled life.

 This is all why movement forms a key part of my approach with clients in THRIVE, my 1-1 coaching program to lift women out of burnout.
-If you want to de-stress your body, you’ve gotta do it from all angles.
+If you want to de-stress your body, you need to do it from all angles.
 So movement, exercise, working out- whatever we want to call it- needs to be part of the equation.

 non-negotiable: daily movement

 First things first: if you’re not moving your body daily, that’s where you need to start.
 Many of us are sedentary (thanks, capitalist economy!).
-If you’ve got a desk job, movement isn’t naturally part of your workday and so you need to strategize how to add it in.
+If you’ve got a desk job, and especially if you work from home, movement isn’t naturally part of your workday and so you need to strategize how to add it in.

 Good news: to do this, you don’t need to go to the gym.